Lynn goes 7 strong, 4 Rangers homer in rout of Mariners

 Swanson, still in search of his first major league victory, allowed nine runs, six earned, on 11 hits in four innings.

-Ryon Healy drove in the Mariners’ only run with a groundout in the fourth.
+Ryon Healy drove in Seattle’s only run with a groundout in the fourth.
 Daniel Vogelbach went 2-for-3 with a double for the Mariners, who are 5-11 in their last 16 games.

 TRAINER’S ROOM